Sorry, Baby (2025 film): Plot

-Time passes.
-When called for jury duty, Agnes admits she is unsure she can be impartial due to her experience being assaulted.
-She admits she did not want Decker to go to prison as it would not do anything to make him a better person.
-She is dismissed.
+A year later, Agnes is called for jury duty.
+During voir dire, Agnes admits that she is unsure if she can be impartial due to her experience being assaulted, and that she did not want Decker to go to prison, believing it would not do anything to make him a better person.
+She is dismissed from jury duty as a result.

-After positive feedback from her stint as a part-time professor at the college, Agnes is offered a full-time position.
-She is given Decker's former office.
-Natasha brusquely admits to Agnes that she is envious of her success and reveals that she had sex with Decker while they were students.
-This triggers a panic attack, and Agnes is later calmed by Pete, a sympathetic sandwich shop owner.
+Three years after the assault, Agnes has begun a sexual relationship with Gavin.
+She is offered a full-time teaching position at Fairport, which she accepts proudly, and is given Decker's former office.

+Lydie, who has graduated and moved to New York City and met her spouse Fran, returns to Belfast to stay with Agnes for several days.
+Lydie tells Agnes that she and Fran are expecting a baby.
+Concerned for Agnes's well-being, Lydie implores her not to end her life by suicide.
+Lydie and Agnes continue to have a supportive and strong bond; Agnes asks Lydie to visit again soon.

+While teaching Lolita to her students, Agnes is visited by Natasha.
+Jealous that Agnes was offered the full-time position over her, Natasha brusquely reveals to Agnes that she had consensual sex with Decker while she was his student.
+While driving, Agnes suffers a panic attack and pulls into the parking lot of a sandwich shop.
+The shop's sympathetic owner, Pete, calms her down and gives her a free sandwich, leading to a friendly conversation.
+Later, Agnes invites Gavin to her house for sex and they tenderly share a bath together.
+Gavin expresses interest in a deeper commitment with Agnes, but she appears hesitant to reciprocate.

-Back in the present, Lydie gives birth to her daughter, Jane.
-She and her spouse Fran visit Agnes's house.
-Agnes offers to look after the baby while Lydie and Fran visit a nearby lighthouse.
-Agnes softly talks to the baby, telling her that she should always feel free to confide in her.
-She offers condolences to the baby for having been brought into a world where bad things can happen, but expresses hope that she can have a good life.
+Lydie gives birth to a daughter, Jane.
+Lydie and Fran visit Agnes with Jane, whom Agnes offers to look after while the couple visits a nearby lighthouse.
+Agnes softly speaks to Jane, encouraging her to confide in Agnes, offering condolences for having been brought into a world where bad things can happen, and expressing hope that Jane will live a happy life in spite of this.

 Production

 Sorry, Baby was written and directed by Eva Victor and produced by Adele Romanski, Mark Ceryak, and Barry Jenkins.
 Victor is also in the lead cast that includes Naomi Ackie, Lucas Hedges, John Carroll Lynch, Louis Cancelmi, and Kelly McCormack.
 Victor shadowed Jane Schoenbrun during the production of I Saw the TV Glow before filming Sorry, Baby.

 Principal photography took place in Ipswich, Massachusetts, in March 2024.
 The film was shot on an Alexa Mini LF camera and edited using Media Composer.
+Lia Ouyang Rusli composed the original film score for the film.